flatcar-archive/flatcar-docs/os/cluster-discovery.md

 https://discovery.etcd.io/6a28e078895c5ec737174db2419bb2f3
 ```

-The discovery URL can be provided to each Flatcar Linux machine via [Flatcar Linux Configs](provisioning.md).
+The discovery URL can be provided to each Flatcar Linux machine via [Container Linux Configs](provisioning.md).
 The rest of this guide will explain what's happening behind the scenes, but if you're trying to get clustered as quickly as possible, all you need to do is provide a _fresh, unique_ discovery token in your config.

-Boot each one of the machines with identical Flatcar Linux Config and they should be automatically clustered:
+Boot each one of the machines with identical Container Linux Config and they should be automatically clustered:

 ```yaml container-linux-config:ec2
 etcd: